Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Our family law attorneys have seen and handled extreme cases.
 We have successfully modified child custody as a result of parental alienation.

-We have also seen situations where the alienation had taken place for so long and was so pervasive that by the time the alienated parent came to us, there was not much we could do.
-This is especially true with older, teenage children.
+We have also seen situations where the alienation had been so pervasive for so long that by the time the alienated parent came to us, there was not much we could do.
+This is especially true with older teenage children or even younger children who have been alienated for many years.

 Parental alienation is similar to neglect because it is not always apparent.
 It can take place for years without being noticed by anyone other than the other parent or those very close to the child.